People do some strange things.

 ...then YOU can use the same techniques in your everyday life to remember names, presentations, facts, figures, sales information - in fact anything you want to boost your success at work, at school or in your personal life.

-If you then combine memory with speed reading and information mapping that's when you start saving yourself heaps of time and giving yourself a real Hidden Advantage.
+If you then combine memory with speed reading and other techniques that's when you start saving yourself heaps of time and giving yourself a real Hidden Advantage.

 So if you're serious about getting ahead and achieving more this year, then join us at The Hidden Advantage Workshop.